Inference in clustered IV models with many and weak instruments: Empirical application

 The estimates from the main model, which uses the two instruments described above, imply that polities lead by a woman are 39 percentage points more likely to be in war in a given year compared to polities lead by a man.
 As a robustness check, models with additional instruments based on interactions between the original instruments and exogenous regressors are proposed.
 Table A5 in \citepos{dube2020queens} appendix shows the 2SLS estimates from these models.
 The smallest and largest estimates imply that polities lead by women are 29 and 50 percentage points more likely to be at war.
 However, the new instruments are relatively weak, which makes the estimates and their standard errors unreliable and therefore the larger models are not investigated further.

-Moreover, since the data are clustered, the effective sample size will be reduced from the number of observations towards to the number of clusters, making the total number of IVs non-negligible compared to the effective sample size, which exacerbates the problems from which the 2SLS estimates and standard errors suffer.
-To reliably continue the analysis of the larger models thus requires a weak and many instrument robust test suited for clustered data.
+Another problem with these models with extra instruments is that since the data are clustered, the effective sample size will be reduced from the number of observations towards to the number of clusters, making the total number of IVs non-negligible compared to the effective sample size, which exacerbates the problems from which the 2SLS estimates and standard errors suffer.
+To reliably continue the analysis of the larger models thus requires weak and many instrument robust tests suited for clustered data.

-In \cref{fig:DH2020} I draw the 95\% confidence intervals for $\beta$, which is the effect of queenly reign on the likelihood of war relative to polities lead by kings, that I obtained by inverting the cluster AR test, the cluster jackknife AR, the cluster jackknife score, both without cross-fit variance, and the cluster many instrument AR.
+In \cref{fig:DH2020} I draw the 95\% confidence intervals for $\beta$, which is the effect of queenly reign on the likelihood of war relative to polities lead by kings, that I obtained by inverting the cluster AR test, the cluster score test, the cluster jackknife AR test and the cluster jackknife score test, both without cross-fit variance.
+I consider $\beta$s between -0.1 and 1, as values below -0.1 did not add any information and values above 1 have no sensible interpretation.
 The groups correspond to the models in columns 1, 2, 4 and 5 of Table A5 in \citet{dube2020queens} and the full model where I pooled all the instruments and regressors of the other models.
-The exogenous control variables have been partialled out naively.
+The exogenous control variables have been partialled out without the many controls cluster jackknife.

+From the figure I conclude, that the cluster score yields confidence intervals that are unbounded from above, and for the third model also from below. \cref{sec:MC} suggests that this can happen when the instruments are relatively weak, in which case it is important to use robust tests.
+The suspicion of weak instruments is in line with the results from \citet{dube2020queens} and further confirmed by the relatively wide confidence intervals for the cluster jackknife score test.

-From the figure I conclude, first of all, that most specifications yield significantly positive effects of female rule on the likelihood of being at war.
-Only the confidence intervals obtained by inverting the cluster jackknife score for the third model and the cluster AR test and the cluster many instrument AR test for the full model include zero.
-One can see this more clearly in \cref{tab:DH20} in \cref{app:application} in which reports the exact bounds of the confidence intervals.
-That the cluster AR and cluster many instrument AR tests give insignificant results is in line with the results from \cref{sec:MC} that showed that if the instruments become too numerous, both tests have low power.
+Furthermore, the tests other than the cluster score tests yield for most specifications significantly positive effects of female rule on the likelihood of being at war.
+Only the confidence intervals obtained by inverting the cluster jackknife score for the third model and the cluster AR test for the full model include zero.
+One can see this more clearly in \cref{tab:DH20} in \cref{app:application} which reports the exact bounds of the confidence intervals.
+For the latter model, the cluster jackknife type tests do yield significant results, which therefore shows the benefit of correcting for many instruments.